-Veeck not only presented a difficult legal question-it revealed a "profound issue of public policy" that has particular importance in the context of federal regulation.110 As agency use of voluntary consensus standards has evolved over the past several decades, so too have public expectations regarding the accessibility of the law generally and of agency regulations and processes more specifically.
+Veeck not only presented difficult legal questions-it revealed a "profound issue of public policy" that has particular importance in the context of federal regulation.163 As agency use of voluntary consensus standards has evolved over the past several decades, so too have public expectations regarding the accessibility of the law generally and of agency regulations and processes more specifically.
 The ubiquitous availability and use of the Internet has contributed to these higher expectations, and e-rulemaking initiatives have brought them to bear in the regulatory context.
 This shift in administrative policy towards greater transparency and openness is in tension with copyright protection for incorporated materials.
 The Veeck decision, while it has not had the significant impact initially expected (or, at least by some, feared), has created some legal uncertainty regarding the continued viability of copyright for materials incorporated by reference.
 That uncertainty may partially explain the relative dearth of judicial guidance regarding the scope of copyright in this context.

 Legal scholars, open source standard-developers, and non-profit public interest organizations have increasingly challenged copyright protection for incorporated standards as a matter of both law and policy.
-Legal scholars have argued, albeit not unanimously, that
+Legal scholars have argued, albeit not unanimously, that materials incorporated by reference into law should not be eligible for copyright.164 These arguments have special force in the context of information technology standards,165 which are valuable precisely because they are open source and freely available to all.
+Indeed, it is these new, ever-evolving technological standards that have created a division within the voluntary standards community.
+As a general matter, established standard-development organizations